 What information does Optery share with data brokers when opting me out?

-Unfortunately, there is a catch-22 where in order to opt out of data broker sites, you must first tell them who you are, otherwise, how else would they know who to opt out.
+Unfortunately, there is a catch-22 where in order to opt out of data broker sites, you must first provide enough identifying information for them to locate you in their records, otherwise, how else would they know who to opt out.

 By default, Optery only requires of its customers the minimum information necessary to find and remove you, and, by default, only sends the minimum amount of information necessary to data brokers to remove you.

 To create an account with Optery, the minimum information required is: First Name, Last Name, Year of Birth, Current City, Current State, and any email address (it does not have to be your primary email address).
 For most people, this is no more information than what is already publicly available for you online.
 We also offer users the option to provide more precise details, such as a full birth date rather than just birth year, past cities and states, etc because this will increase the accuracy of locating and removing as many profiles as possible.
-This is entirely optional though, and the only required info is the absolute minimum, without which there would be no point in creating an Optery account, because the service would be useless.
+This is entirely optional though, and the only required info is the absolute minimum, without which we would not recommend creating an Optery account at this time, because the service would not be fully effective.

 Learn more on our Help Desk article titled: Why Does Optery Need So Much of My Information?